solop-develop/ui-definitions-docs/docs/README.md

 The `disabled` attribute determines if the button is disabled.

-Use `disabled` attribute to determine whether a button is disabled.
+Use `disabled` attribute to determine Whether a button is disabled.
 It accepts a Boolean value.

 <ButtonDisabled />